 Understanding the cost of catastrophic health care is definitely an important consideration — will they work with your insurance?
 Are fees covered by Medicare?
 Do they offer financial assistance?
 How much does each service cost?
 Will you be responsible for social security or payroll taxes?
 It’s also important to understand the details of your own insurance plan and what they can and won’t cover and how Medicare works into that equation.
-The cost and insurance of home health care can be one of the more complicated and frustrating factors, so if you have any questions, we will do our best to answer your questions.
+The cost and insurance of in-home nursing can be one of the more complicated and frustrating factors, so if you have any questions, we will do our best to answer your questions.
 However, keep in mind that it may be up to your insurance plan.

 Home Health Services